deco-cx/ai-storyteller/explain/cms.md

 ## Translation Loading Process

-1. The application initializes with the default set of translations from `./i18n/translations.js`.
+1. The application initializes and loads the default translations from `./i18n/translations.json` using fetch.
-2. On startup, it attempts to load the custom `~/AI Storyteller/translations.js` file from the user's Webdraw filesystem.
+2. After loading the default translations, it attempts to load the custom `~/AI Storyteller/translations.json` file from the user's Webdraw filesystem.
 3. If the custom file exists and can be read, its contents override the default translations.
 4. The application uses the `window.i18n` object to manage translations.
 5. Examples for the homepage are loaded from the translations based on the current language: